 More on Deltoid Training

 It’s important that your shoulders not only look good but are strong and functional because they’re involved in almost everything you do in and out of the gym.
-Doing these shoulder workouts will go a long way in building strong functional shoulders that look great in short sleeves.
+Doing these seven-shoulder exercises will go a long way in building strong functional shoulders that look great in short sleeves.

 Now that you have a handle on the best shoulder exercises to strengthen your deltoids, you can also check out these other helpful shoulder training articles for strength, power, and fitness athletes.